-Q: Why did you audition for The King & I?
+Q: Why did you auditions for A Midsummer Night’s Dream?

 Q: What shows might people have seen you in before?